twilio/terraform-provider-twilio/README.md

     definition = "{\"description\": \"A New Flow\", \"states\": [{\"name\": \"Trigger\", \"type\": \"trigger\", \"transitions\": [], \"properties\": {\"offset\": {\"x\": 0, \"y\": 0}}}], \"initial_state\": \"Trigger\", \"flags\": {\"allow_concurrent_calls\": true}}"
 }
 ```
+After creating a studio flow, you can make changes to your infrastructure by changing the values in your configuration file.
+Run `terraform apply` to apply these changes to your infrastructure.

 For more examples checkout the [documentation in the usage.md](usage.md) and the [examples folder](examples).

 ## Developing the Provider